 “You have said so,” Jesus replied.
 “But I say to all of you: From now on you will see the Son of Man sitting at the right hand of the Mighty One and coming on the clouds of heaven.”
 Matthew 26:64

-As another example in heaven, in Matthew 19:28-30 (below), Jesus explains that His faithful apostles will also sit on thrones and judge the tribes of Isreal.
+As another example in heaven, in Matthew 19:28-30 (below), Jesus explains that His faithful apostles will also sit on thrones and judge the tribes of Israel.
 This gives us a sneak peek into Jesus’ inner circle and He hasn’t reserved one of those prestigious thrones for us.
 Everything is not given equally.
 He also says there will be a “first” and there will be a “last”.
 This indicates a ranking or an order, not given equally.
 Even with these “inequalities”, those in heaven will all enjoy the beautiful reward of eternal salvation without being jealous about what God gave to someone else instead of us.

 We can apply the same concept to our earthly life.
 Because God doesn’t necessarily give according to our effort, it doesn’t mean He isn’t fair and loving.
 We can always expect our God to reward us fairly for our contribution to His Kingdom.